hchung12/espnet-asr/recipes/README.md

 # ESPnet2 Recipes

-You can download reproducible recipes and pre-trained models for some well-known open speech datasets.
+You can download reproducible recipes and pre-trained models for open speech datasets.

 ### 1. Zeroth-Korean Dataset